gjhead/Starter-Files-Grunt/README.md

 https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei

+REQUIREMENTS:

+Node/NPM
+Grunt (Install global)

+Make sure you have the grunt cli installed globally:

+sudo npm install -g grunt-cli

+npm install and you are good to go  (you will prob need to use sudo)

 NOTES:

 ** I have been adjusting myproject paths lately, but it's not reflected in these files.
 All of your "working" files are in the "a" directory - but these starters will automatically compile everything into the base directory.
 I guess you could always make a source & public directory or do whatever you need.
 I find that I need to adjust these often based on what/whom I am working with.
 (If I'm building a wordpress theme, I will follow that structure, etc)